pmhalvor/Hello_World_II/Python/README.md

+A short description of of the project in this folder.

 ### Astronomy

 This folder contains the three group project I was a part of in my Astronomy class at Michigan State University.
 We were a group of 4 guys, where three of us had the responsibility of coding.
 The other group members' names are included in each of the projects.
 I wrote ~1/3 of the code.